ourchurchtoo/website/src/posts/2021-03-04-what-the-church-needs-to-know-about-mental-health.md

 #### **When to refer someone for professional support**

-When a person shares their symptoms with you or if you observe the symptoms manifesting in their life.
+You should refer a friend when they shares their symptoms with you or if you observe the symptoms manifesting in their life.
 Symptoms can include depression, hopelessness, self-harm, anxiety, fear, intrusive thoughts, weight loss, difficulty sleeping, relationship problems, and much more.
 A referral can be life saving, whether that’s helping to save their life from the ravages of their illness or literally saving them from taking their own life.

 #### **Coming alongside**